 Water

 The links between energy and water are both explicit and subtle.
-The explicit ones are those that are involved with steam production, evaporative cooling and the like.
+The explicit ones are those that are involved with steam production, chilled water production and the like.
 The subtle interconnections are the embedded energy use in water extraction, purification, transportation and wastewater treatment and the embedded water content of electricity.
 More importantly, water can itself be creatively used as a means for storing, modulating, and transferring energy between different sub-systems.
 With the above in mind, we would argue that the challenge for the campus is to reduce the use of all inputs – energy, water, and materials – simultaneously, recognizing that such an approach offers the most flexibility to achieve not just GHG reductions but potentially insulate the campus from externalities such as drought, spike in energy prices and the like.

 It is also important to recognize that the Campus is a major user of water within the community.
 Much of this water is drawn from the Mahomet aquifer which serves as the primary water source for many communities in its vicinity.
 As the flagship institution of higher education in the State, and one of the leading research institutions in the world, it is a moral imperative for the campus to practice responsible stewardship of the natural resources it depends on.
 A progressive agenda on water conservation and reuse has the potential to create a wider ripple effect in the future through providing a local platform for multi-disciplinary scholarship integrated with practice.
 This would provide the UIUC campus a competitive advantage in attracting highly qualified staff and students from across the world while advancing solutions to an ever growing global need for potable water.